ironbar/mnist_universe/docs/08_causality.md

 The goal is to relate that to current NN models that do not interact with the world.

+An agent can observe the result of its actions in the world and learn simple causality.
+It can also observe the results of actions of other agents.

 ### 1. The Ladder of causation

 #### Ladder of causation